 Believe it or not, you’re swallowing air.
 Air caused pressure, then bloat.

 Sugar alcohols like xylitol or maltitol cause gas, abdominal distention, bloating, and diarrhea.
 Avoid them.
-Those sweeteners can be found in diet snacks.
+Those sweeteners can be found in diet (eat this, NOT this) snacks.

 Fried and greasy foods are digested more slowly so you feel tired, slow and bloated.